Status

 Draft scoping requirements for this EES were placed on public exhibition from 23 April to 14 May 2021.

-After considering public submissions on the draft scoping requirements, the Minister for Planning issued final scoping requirements in July 2021, dated June 2021.
+After considering public submissions on the draft scoping requirements, the Minister for Planning issued final scoping requirements in July 2021, dated June 2021 (available below).

 Minister's decision on referral

-On 06 December 2020 the Minister for Planning required LMW to prepare a single environment effects statement (EES) under the Environment Effects Act 1978 to assess the potential environmental effects of the both the Lindsay Island and Wallpolla Island projects.
+On 06 December 2020 the Minister for Planning required LMW to prepare a single EES under the Environment Effects Act 1978, to assess and manage potential significant environmental effects of both the Lindsay Island and Wallpolla Island projects.

 Project contact

-If you have any questions or feedback, please get in touch via the contact details below.
+If you have any questions or feedback, please get in touch with the Impact Assessment Unit via the contact details, or reach out to the proponent: